kkibria/abjad-ext-ipython-vscode/README.md

 to work with latest release of abjad. `abjad-ext-ipython` extension has become outdated and can not be used with latest abjad releases.

-This extension is used by abjad to display score in ipython env directly with `svg` produced by lilypond.
+This extension is used by abjad to display score in ipython notebook env directly with `svg` produced by lilypond.

 In addition, with vscode the color displayed for rendering score `svg`